-About this guide
+About this guide'

-This publication takes effect April 1, 2019, and supersedes earlier guides to this program.
+This publication takes effect October 1, 2019, and supersedes earlier billing guides to this program.
+Unless otherwise specified, the program in this guide is governed by the rules found in Chapter 182-507 WAC.

-The Health Care authority (agency) is committed to providing equal access to our services.
+HCA is committed to providing equal access to our services.
 If you need an accommodation or require documents in another format, please call 1-800-562-3022.
 People who have hearing or speech disabilities, please call 711 for relay services.

 Washington Apple Health means the public health insurance programs for eligible Washington residents.
-Washington Apple Health is the name used in Washington State for Medicaid, the children's health insurance program (CHIP), and stateonly funded health care programs.
+Washington Apple Health is the name used in Washington State for Medicaid, the children's health insurance program (CHIP), and state-only funded health care programs.
 Washington Apple Health is administered by the Washington State Health Care Authority.